 Here’s a basic green smoothie recipe featuring kale, collards, or spinach, made filling and tasty with banana and avocado.

-If you’re using kale or collards, a high-speed blender is preferable to make this nice and smooth.
+If using kale or collards, a high-speed blender is preferable to make this nice and smooth.
 A regular blender is just fine for handling baby spinach.
 Banana gives this beverage heft, and half of an avocado gives this smoothie a particularly nice mouth feel.

 Hemp seeds are suggested as an optional ingredient.
 They’re one of the best, most concentrated sources of Omega 3s — even better (and tastier) than flaxseeds.
 They make a great addition to this creamy smoothie.

 Look for hemp seeds at most any natural foods market.
 Whether you use them or not, this filling smoothie makes a great way to start a day.
 Recipe adapted from Wild About Greens by Nava Atlas.
 Photos above and just below by Susan Voisin, FatFreeVegan.

 More about basic green smoothies